-The Commission finds that a five day advance notice period balances the commercial and operational requirements of retailers against the length of time consumers need in order to meet the purpose of the draft rule, namely being informed prior to a price change taking effect and preventing bill shock.
+The Commission finds that a five business day advance notice period balances the commercial and operational requirements of retailers against the length of time consumers need in order to meet the purpose of the final rule, namely being informed prior to a price change taking effect and alleviating surprise.

-In an example showing a July 2019 timeframe for reference (Table 5.1), it can be seen that five business days notice will allow large retailers sufficient time to manage the process of advance notice and small delays in network tariff finalisation, should they occur.
+In an example showing a July 2019 timeframe for reference (Table 5.2), it can be seen that five business days' notice will allow large retailers sufficient time to manage the process of advance notice and small delays in network tariff finalisation, should they occur.
+It is recognised that the example does not clearly differentiate between those tasks performed directly by the retailer and those of a third-party at the request of the retailer, nonetheless the timeframes still show one example of how the timelines may play out in reality.